BBGInnovate/silk-road-regained/about.md

 </div>

 <div class="bbg__QA">
-	<h4>Is 'Belt and Road' green?</h4>
+	<h4>Is ‘Belt and Road’ green?</h4>
-	<p>China put out principles for a 'green' Belt and Road.
-Although it's a leader in solar, wind and biofuel  at home, one count says China is involved with 200-plus coal-fired power plants globally.
+	<p>China put out principles for a ‘green’ Belt and Road.
+Although it’s a leader in solar, wind and biofuel  at home, one count says China is involved with 200-plus coal-fired power plants globally.
 Environmental groups are watching to see if Chinese banks follow green credit guidelines for projects like Kenya's $2 billion coal plant at the coastal town of Lamu, a World Heritage Site. </p>
 </div>